AvlonVonWalter/CSCI4320TermProject/README.md

 # 🛒 Electronics eCommerce Platform

 This project is a full-stack eCommerce website for electronics shopping, developed as part of my CSCI 4320 Software Engineering course.
-It includes user registration, product browsing, cart management, checkout, and email notifications — all within a secure, database-driven web platform.
+It includes user registration, product browsing, cart management, checkout, and email notifications, all within a secure, database-driven web platform.

 ---